 And how can you use them to optimise your freight management?

-At Freight Controller we often talk about a distribution company’s freight profile.
-Understanding your freight profile is key to managing your freight.
-So, what do we mean by freight profile?
+At Freight Controller we often talk about freight profiling a new distribution company that we have started working with.
+Freight profiling is a key step to managing your freight.
+So, what do we mean by freight profiling?

 As the term suggests we are talking about what your freight activity, type, and cubic volume looks like.
 Just like getting a psychological profile, (i.e. personality traits), obtaining a freight profile helps you better understand your business and takes the guesstimate out of your processes to provide a truer picture of what you are doing with your freight.